intel/unet/3D/README.md

        --data_type FP32
 ```

+8. Plot the predictions - A Jupyter Notebook (`plot_predictions.ipynb`) is provided which will load the testing dataset, the final TensorFlow model, and the OpenVINO&trade; model.
+It will perform inference using both models and compare the inference speed and outputs.

 ### Displaying the Results

 There are many programs that will display [Nifti](https://nifti.nimh.nih.gov/) 3D files.
 For the images above and below, the red overlay is the prediction from the model and the blue overlay is the ground truth mask.
 Any purple voxels are true positives.